A Breakdown of the Different Stages of Testicular Cancer and What Each Stage Means

 • Description: The cancer has spread to distant lymph nodes, lungs, or other organs.
 Tumor markers are moderately elevated.

-• Implications: Stage IIIB requires aggressive treatment, including chemotherapy and possibly surgery.
+• Implications: Stage 3B requires aggressive treatment, including chemotherapy and possibly surgery.
 The prognosis is good with appropriate treatment, but the overall outlook depends on the response to therapy.

 • Description: The cancer has spread to distant organs, including the lungs, liver, or brain.
 Tumor markers are significantly elevated.